N10h0ggr/maldev-rs/readme.md

 I document code and techniques as clearly as I can.
 If something is unclear, check the README inside each library or the implementation, and feel free to ask.

-> **Warning:** These samples are potentially harmful and some are not widely tested.
-Do not compile or run them on production systems without proper testing and containment.

 ## Project overview

 This repo provides focused examples of low-level techniques such as process injection, direct syscalls, ETW evasion, and API hooking.
 Each folder contains small, self-contained examples and helper libraries that illustrate a single idea or primitive.
 The intention is practical reference code that’s easy to reuse or adapt for research and testing.

+> **Warning:** These samples are potentially harmful since some of them are not widely tested and can be unstable.
+Do not compile or execute them on production systems without testing them beforehand.

-## Repository structure
+### Repository structure

 ```
 maldev-rs/